 How to Write the University of Michigan – Ann Arbor Essays 2020-2021

 The University of Michigan is one of the leading public universities not only in the U.S., but around the world.
-Consistently highly ranked, the research university consists of 12 different colleges, from the College of Literature, Science and the Arts to Ross School of Business to School of Kinesiology.
+Consistently highly ranked, the research university consists of 12 different colleges, including the Ross School of Business, School of Kinesiology, and the College of Literature, Science, and the Arts.

 The University of Michigan offers two forms of application: Early Action and Regular Decision.
-The Early Action deadline is November 1st, while Regular Decision applications are due by February 1st.
-Make sure, however, to check the website of the UMich department that you are interested in for application information.
-Certain programs have differing deadlines, as well as individual requirements for specific majors that the general application does not have.
+The Early Action deadline is November 15th, while Regular Decision applications are due by February 1st.
+Make sure, however, to check the website of the UMich department you’re interested in.
+Certain programs have differing deadlines and individual requirements for specific majors.

 Each school at the University of Michigan varies in its individual acceptance rate, but the general rate of admission to the University of Michigan for the Class of 2024 was 25.9%.
 Keep in mind that your chances also depend on whether you’re in-state or out-of-state.
 Want to know your chances at the University of Michigan?
 Calculate your chances for free right now.